 Although physical access control can be a reliable option, proper access control measures must be taken to ensure an effortless transition from one space to another.

 Mobile access control, on the other hand, consists of identification, authentication, and authorization systems.
 This type of access control is very different from physical access control, which uses badges, keys, and other physical tokens to provide access to a particular location or asset.
 Businesses and other institutions use a wide array of mobile access control systems, from password-protected programs to biometric security systems.
 With mobile access control systems, all access permissions are regulated in the cloud by specialized security agents.

 Mobile access control systems come with a variety of technologies to enable smart access to restricted spaces and data.
 The following section discusses the major technologies used in cloud-based mobile access control systems.

 Bluetooth Low Energy (BLE)

 Near Field Communication (NFC)

 Apart from Bluetooth, other technologies like Near Field Communication, or NFC, can be used in mobile access control.
-NFC allows for communication between a reader or lock and a mobile device, but unlike BLE, it supports a limited range of communication—usually only a few inches—and is unavailable to iPhone users that use iOS technology.
+NFC allows for communication between a reader or lock and a mobile device.

 Some popular technologies used in these control systems include:

 Some of these control systems also come with QR-code detection capabilities.
 In such cases, the reader is equipped with a QR-code scanner to read employees’ code.
 This technology has widespread popularity because of the abundant flexibility it gives to users.
 Today, almost all major platforms rely on a cloud-based service to generate personalized security numbers.
 With a QR code reader, the reader or lock is provided with this specific number to enable access to specific locations or assets.